rsdoiel/antenna/archives/2025/north_america_2025.01.md

 Biden told a White House briefing Thursday afternoon that federal resources and additional funding have been made available to California to fight the wildfires that he described as the "worst fires to ever hit Los Angeles."

-The money will be used, the president said, to cover all of the costs for 180 days for temporary shelters, the removal of hazardous materials, first responder salaries and measures to protect life.
+The money will be used, the president said, to cover all the costs for 180 days for temporary shelters, the removal of hazardous materials, first responder salaries, and measures to protect life.

-“I told the governor, local officials, spare no expense to do what they need to do and contain these fires,” Biden said Thursday.
+"I told the governor, local officials, spare no expense to do what they need to do and contain these fires," Biden said Thursday.

-Vice President Kamala Harris, a former U.S. senator for California, also spoke at the briefing.

-Harris described the situation in California as "apocalyptic" and "something that is going to have an impact for months and years to come."
+Vice President Kamala Harris, a former U.S. senator for California, spoke at the briefing, describing the situation in California as "apocalyptic" and "something that is going to have an impact for months and years to come."

-The vice president has a home in an evacuation zone, but it was not immediately clear whether her house sustained any damage.

-Authorities said the wildfires burning in and around the city of Los Angeles have prompted the evacuation of nearly 180,000 people, destroyed thousands of homes and burned tens of thousands of hectares of land.
+Authorities said the wildfires burning in and around Los Angeles prompted the evacuation of nearly 180,000 people, destroyed thousands of homes, and burned tens of thousands of hectares of land.

 "This is absolutely an unprecedented, historic firestorm," Los Angeles Mayor Karen Bass said.